JadAlTounsi/distrohub/README.md

 # DistroHub
 A wholesale distribution management platform for tracking inventory, orders, and client balances.
-Built for a real distribution business, to replace spreadsheets and paper ledgers with a single dashboard.
+Built for a distribution business to replace spreadsheets and paper ledgers with a single dashboard.

 ## Tech Stack
 - Node.js/Express